investblog/spintax-domain-manager/README.md

 ## UI & Code Integration
 The new email forwarding functionality was integrated into the existing domain management UI without affecting core features such as sorting, mass actions, and domain deletion.

+...

+## 2DO
+Add a rule to redirect requests with parameters (http.request.uri.query wildcard r"*")